 First 5 California funded a statewide program to implement the California Quality Rating and Improvement System (QRIS).
 The QRIS is a systemic approach to asses, improve, and communicate the level of quality in early education programs.
 The Commission received First 5 IMPACT funds that were contracted to the Orange County Department of Education (OCDE) as the local organization with expertise for implementing early education quality programs.
-First 5 California funding for IMPACT, including incentive funding, is \$6,138,991 for a five-year period that began July 1, 2015.
-Funds claimed for the period ending June 30, 2020 totaled \$2,139,279, and all IMPACT funds require a two to one program partner match of two dollars of First 5 funding to every dollar of local funding.
-Another component of the IMPACT program is Incentive Layer Funds.
-These funds are intended to help support ambitious achievement and associated costs.
-Allocations are based on availability and predefined priorities.
-The Commission was notified of one incentive payment in the current year in the amount of \$843,500.
+First 5 California funding for IMPACT is \$3,263,424 for a three-year period that began July 1, 2020.
+Funds claimed for the period ending June 30, 2021 totaled \$610,222, and all IMPACT funds require a two to one program partner match of two dollars of First 5 CA funding to every dollar of local funding.

 First 5 California provided additional funding for regional coordination, training and technical assistance for the quality improvement of early education programs and systems.
-The Commission was selected as one of ten statewide hub region fiscal agents for the IMPACT Hubs program.
+The Commission was selected as one of the statewide hub region fiscal agents for the IMPACT Hubs program.
 OCDE was contracted to serve as the administrative lead for the regional hub with the purpose of developing and defining cost-effective, efficient, and impactful QRIS systems that address local needs and priorities.
-First 5 California funding for IMPACT Hubs is \$3,133,362 for a four-year period that began July 1, 2016.
-Funds claimed for the period ending June 30, 2020 totaled \$1,160,285.
+First 5 California funding for IMPACT Hubs was \$841,028 for one year that began July 1, 2020.
+Funds claimed for the period ending June 30, 2021 totaled \$749,771.